Internals

 Locator #

-If an AsyncAPI document contains one or more $ref to another document, go-asyncapi uses the Locator.
+If an AsyncAPI document contains $refs to another documents, go-asyncapi uses the Locator.
 This is a part of go-asyncapi, that locates and reads a document by its URL using either the built-in logic or user-provided command.

 Late binding #